Jean Saidman

-Saidman was born in Fălticeni in the Romanian Old Kingdom and became a naturalized citizen of France in 1919.
+Life and work

+Jean Saidman was born on 19 November 1897 in Fălticeni in the Romanian Old Kingdom and came to France at the age of 14.
+He studied at the Jeanson de Sailly high school before joining the faculty of Medicine in Paris.
+During World War I, he joined the Foreign Legion as an auxiliary doctor but continued to study and passed his exams during breaks.
+He received a Crox de guerre and naturalized on October 6, 1919.
+In 1920 Saidman went to the Hospital Cochin and worked with Alexis Pissavy and was involved in X-ray studies of patients under Maxime Ménard.
+He then wrote his doctoral thesis on turberculosis.
+In 1923 he worked with René Robine on the treatment of adenitis using X-rays.
 Saidman believed in the use of radiation, ultraviolet and infrared rays from the sun for various therapeutic purposes.
 He founded the French Society of Photobiology, invented a skin sensitometer and founded an Institute of Actinology in 1927 in the Vaugirard quartier of Paris.
+He was supported by eminent personalities like Jules-Louis Breton, Daniel Berthelot, and Louis Ribadcau-Dumas.
 He build revolving solariums to track the sun, fitted with lenses, and special filters for specific wavelengths to treat patients.
+One was located at Aix-les-Bains and a second was built at Côte-d'Azur, in Vallauris.
 He noted that patients differed in their needs and skin sensitivities and developed protocols to determine them.
 When the ruler of Jamnagar, Ranjitsinhji (1872-1933) visited France, he noted that India had no shortage of sunlight to help treat patients, and invited Saidman to construct a similar system in Jamnagar (it was completed after the death of Ranjitsinhji and named as the Ranjit Institute of Poly-Radio Therapy, Jamnagar).
 The lenses and other parts of the Jamnagar solarium were destroyed in a cyclone but the structure still stands.
+Saidman learned about Indian medicine on his visit and after 1947 he began to take an interest in some of the herbal medicines that he had learned about in India.
+By this time, antibiotics had shown themselves effective in tuberculosis and his actinotherapy had been made obsolete.
+Saidman collaborated with René-Henri Monceaux (1900-1976) and Rémus Krainik (1895-1967).
+In 1938 Saidman and Krainik visited Jamnagar and after the war, they visited again in 1946.
+They collaborated with Dr P. M. Mehta to establish a “Neo-Ayurveda Action Committee” in Paris in 1946 under Saidman with members who included Krainik, Monceaux, professor Maxime Laignel-Lavastine, Pierre Delore, Jean Filliozat, Émile Perrot, Lucien Comil, and Guy Laroche.
+On October 28 of the same year, they established a company to produce "polytherapy", pharmaceuticals based on plant materials produced from Jamnagar using Ayurvedic knowledge.